Different types of mortgages

 A variable rate mortgage goes up and down in line with wider interest rates which means your mortgage rate could change.

-There are different types of variable rate:
+There are different types of variable rate, including:

 See our range of tracker rate mortgages